-1.7.1 Annotations on Classes or Methods?
+1.7.1 Where to Put Annotations

 Annotations can be defined on the test class or test method.
 Annotations on the class will be applied to all test methods in the class.
 A great use case for this is running a method before every test.